siegrainwong/ancorazor/README.md

 1. `git clone https://github.com/Seanwong933/ancorazor.git`
 2. Replace connection string in `ancorazor/Blog.API/appsettings.Development.json`(optional depends on your condition)
 3. `cd path-to-ancorazor/Blog.API` then `dotnet watch run`
-4. Open `localhost:8088`
+4. Open `localhost:8088`, the default username/password is admin/123456.

+*NOTICE: It's better to use this way while developing cause I haven't figure out how to debug .net core spa in docker yet.*

 ### Build with docker-compose
-1. `cd path-to-ancorazor/build` then run `dev.ps1` on windows or `dev.sh` on linux.

-*NOTICE: It's better to use regular way while develop cause I haven't figure out how to debug .net core spa in docker yet.*
+`cd path-to-ancorazor/build`
+#### windows
+Replace all `F:\Projects\ancorazor\` in `dev.ps1` to yours path then run this script.
+#### linux
+Run `path-to-ancorazor/build/dev.sh`

-This would launch SQL Server, Skywalking, nginx and ancorazor in your docker.
+This would launch sql server, skywalking, nginx and ancorazor in your docker.
-- Skywalking: `localhost:8080`, default account/password: admin admin
+- Skywalking: `localhost:8080`, the default account/password is admin/admin.
-- Ancorazor: `localhost:8088`
+- Ancorazor: `localhost:8088`, the default username/password is admin/123456.

 ## Release(CI/CD)
 I recommend you use azure devops to release this to production, all my pipelines are public [here](https://dev.azure.com/siegrainwong/Ancorazor/_build?definitionId=5).